kubermatic/docs/content/kubermatic/v2.19/tutorials_howtos/KKP_configuration/dynamic_kubelet_config/_index.en.md

 ![Add Machine Deployment](/img/kubermatic/v2.19/ui/md_add.png?classes=shadow,border "Add Machine Deployment")

 Normally these configmaps for different versions are created with a set of healthy default options by Kubermatic Kubernetes Platform's (KKP) default `kubelet-configmap` addon.
 However, if you want to customize the settings, you can replace the default addon with your own.
 You can also alter the `configSource` parameter of the Machine Deployment to point the kubelet to another config map - that way you can have multiple configurations for multiple sets of nodes.

-{{% notice warning %}}
-The dynamic kubelet configuration is a beta feature in both Kubernetes and KKP.
-Refer to the Kubenetes documentation for more information.
-{{% /notice %}}